Types of contacts lenses

 Are colored contacts safe?

-FDA cleared contact lenses have been shown to be safe if prescribed by an eye doctor and by following wear and care guidelines.
+FDA cleared contact lenses are generally safe to use when prescribed by an eye doctor and by following wear and care guidelines.
 Wearing any contact lenses that are not prescribed for your eyes can potentially damage your eyes and harm your vision.
 Consult with an eye care professional to get the proper fitting and prescription for colored contacts to help avoid potential injuries or infections to your eyes.

 Where can I buy color contacts?

-As long as you have a prescription for colored contact lenses from your eye doctor, you can buy those colored contacts online or at a retailer.
+As long as you have a prescription for colored contact lenses from your eye doctor, you can buy those colored contacts from your prescriber, other retailers or even online.
 You should never wear colored contact lenses purchased without a prescription from a costume or novelty store or any other outlet.
 The only way to safely get colored contacts is to visit your eye doctor for a contact lens fitting.

 Can I wear colored contacts over prescription contacts?